-Students enter the room quietly, find their seat and must:

-- only bring in clear water bottles without labels - sit separately or at ends of tables - clear tables of everything, except for pen/ pencil/ruler or other permitted items such as calculators.
-All books and pencil cases should be on floor or away from table. - remove hats or hoodies that are covering head.
+- enter the room quietly, find their seat and must - only bring in clear water bottles without labels - sit separately or at ends of tables - clear tables of everything, except for pen/ pencil/ruler or other permitted items such as calculators.
+All books and pencil cases should be on floor or away from table. - remove hats or hoodies that are covering head - teacher collects SAC at conclusion of time - students remain in classroom until the bell goes